encse/adventure-time/README.md

 ### Hosted version

-You can play it on https://404.csokavar.hu
+You can play it at https://404.csokavar.hu

 ### `npm start`